Policy Details Page

 District staffing may be augmented or enhanced through corporate and/or individual sponsors or donations from organizations or individuals.
 All additional staffing requests for full-time, part-time, or hourly staff, including additional stipends, will be reviewed and approved by the superintendent or designee(s) to ensure equity across the district.

 School publications, including, but not limited to, vehicles such as programs and calendars, yearbooks and event programs, may accept and publish paid advertising provided they receive advanced approval from the appropriate administrator.
 At the building level, the appropriate administrator is responsible for screening all such advertising for appropriateness, including compliance with district policies prohibiting sexual, racial, and religious harassment.
-For district publications, the Public Information Office is responsible for screening all such advertising.
+For district publications, the Communications Department is responsible for screening all such advertising.

 Electronic communication, including, but not limited to, websites, videos, and television programs, created for or by the district may solicit or accept program sponsorship labeling/messaging, commercial, or nonprofit advertising in support of such programming.
 Companies/nonprofit groups must have exclusive written permission from the district in advance.